 Fresh activity books or open-ended toys would be a great idea (think: building blocks or freshly sharpened colored pencils and paper), as the kids will have LOTS of opportunities to use the materials in an innovative way each time.

 Your children will be excited to play with something “new” and “different” – and they should be fully engaged for the 30 minutes you need.
+These special toys are perfect during a workout for busy moms, because they’ll cut down on interruptions!

 Remember that we go through seasons in our lives – with ups and downs throughout.
 When you have little ones at home, it can be hard to find time for YOU.